Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 The world is governed by the spirit of this present wicked age, so what comes forth from it should not be a surprise

-from the Life and Light of Christ.
+from the life and light of Jesus.
 All the world can produce apart from God is death and failure.

 Now, with this thought in mind, what has caused me to groan is what I hear coming forth, not from the world but